nanoman689/interview_questions/README.md

   **Functional Tests**
 Functional tests check a particular feature for correctness by comparing the results for a given input against the specification.
 Functional tests don't concern themselves with intermediate results or side-effects, just the result (they don't care that after doing x, object y has state z).
 They are written to test part of the specification such as, "calling function Square(x) with the argument of 2 returns 4".

-* What is the purpose of a code style linting tool?
+### What is the purpose of a code style linting tool?
+Computer programs are written once and read/edited a million times.
+Clean and well organized code makes this easy and in some case possible.

+It is a nightmare for anyone to dive in a mess of ugly, unorganized abysmal code and then make a bug fix or add another feature.
+Good code needs minimal documentation.
+It is self explanatory.

+Some programmer write downright ugly code- non uniform, poorly indented illegible code.
+Even the programmer who are diligent enough to write 'good'/ readable code, have certain preferences in their writing style.

 #### Performance Questions:

-* What tools would you use to find a performance bug in your code?
+### What tools would you use to find a performance bug in your code?
+There are a lot of tools for doing this, many frameworks have built in debugging tools.

+- Google Developer tools are the ones I use.
+The network tab allows you to check network calls and performace.
+You can see how long each part of your code is taking to load.
+You can also check calls to other APIs and other outside sources to make sure that those are running well.

-* What are some ways you may improve your website's scrolling performance?
+### What are some ways you may improve your website's scrolling performance?

 * Explain the difference between layout, painting and compositing.